-Overall philosophy about a career in the family business Differences between part-time and full-time employment Compensation and career advancement philosophy Exit scenarios
+Overall philosophy about a career in the family business Differences between part-time and full-time employment Compensation and career advancement philosophy Exit scenarios Educational requirements Active/non-active owners

-Educational requirements

-Active/non-active owners

-In terms of preparing the next-generation, family meetings and other activities encourage the next-generation to develop a mindset of personal responsibility and accountability, continuous learning and development and finding one's passion.
-It's important to allow the next-generation to see the family business as one of many paths to life success.
+In terms of preparing the next generation, family meetings and other activities encourage the next generation to develop a mindset of personal responsibility and accountability, continuous learning and development and finding one's passion.
+It's important to allow the next generation to see the family business as one of many paths to life success.

-Think of the next-generation as one of the most important assets in the family business.
+Think of the next generation as one of the most important assets in the family business.
 Find ways to mentor them and encourage them to build strong skills in their own unique identity.
-The goal is not for the next-generation simply to be clones of the current generation.
+The goal is not for the next generation simply to be clones of the current generation.

-One of the most difficult scenarios a family business can face is when certain members of the next-generation are not fit for the family business.
+One of the most difficult scenarios a family business can face is when certain members of the next generation are not fit for the family business.
 Getting out in front of those issues ahead of time with family meetings and employment policies help minimize the heartaches.

-Prep Ques tions to be Filled Out Prior to the Meeting As you think about developing the next-generation in this family what comes to mind?
-What do you wish you could have had in terms of development at a young age?
-What needs to happen to bring the family together around the idea of preparing the next-generation?
-What concerns do you have about preparing the next-generation?
-Who should be involved in the discussion of when/how to develop the next-gen? conversatio vity & Commitments - Bring the parents of the next-generation together and have a on about this issue and have everyone share their answers to the prep questions.
-What shared nts can you make as a group to help this process go smoothly?
-Commitments - What new attitudes/mindsets/behaviors are you committing to in support of the group c commitments?
-Share your commitments with the group.
+- 1. As you think about developing the next generation in this family what comes to mind? - 2.
+What do you wish you could have had in terms of development at a young age? - 3.
+What needs to happen to bring the family together around the idea of preparing the nextgeneration? - 4.
+What concerns do you have about preparing the next generation? - 5.
+Who should be involved in the discussion of when/how to develop the nextgen?

+Group Activity & Commitments - Bring the parents of the next generation together and have a conversation about this issue and have everyone share their answers to the prep questions.
+What shared commitments can you make as a group to help this process go smoothly?